samuel-haddad/ClusteringReview/README.md

-# Credit card clustering
+# Clustering Review
-This project was created as a study of Unsupervised Machine Learning techniques (Clustering & PCA) in Python.
-The idea was to bring a little more theory about model building and some visualization possibilities to create a report.
+This project is a Unsupervised Machine Learning study with Python (Clustering & PCA).
+The focus was to further discuss the theories behind these models and present some visualization ideas.

-The analytical part of the results I left for next time.
-You will see that the Kmeans technique was applied, which makes this an iterative process.
-What this means?
-That the result of your code should be different, even with the same settings.
+You will see that the Kmeans technique was used, which makes this process iterative.
+What is the implication of this?
+That the results of your code might be a little different even with the same settings.

-That is all.
-Send me corrections and suggestions for improvement.
+Finally, don't hesitate to send me tweaks and improvement suggestions.
-All collaboration is very welcome.
+Any collaboration is welcome.

 Have fun! :-)